ruby-grape/grape/README.markdown

           )
         end
       end

+      resource :account do
+        before{ authenticate! }

+        get '/private' do
+          "Congratulations, you found the secret!"
+        end
+      end
     end

 This would create a Rack application that could be used like so (in a Rackup config.ru file):